BICENTENNIAL TRIBUTE

 B: Not you, Murray! - sweet suffering Jesus!

-D: Not at all! - Murray may make a point of it - and if you coincide with him, my Lord - do it daringly! - and let it be entitled by “the Author of Esh.
+D: Not at all! - Murray may make a point of it - and if you coincide with him, my Lord - do it daringly! - and let it be entitled by “the Author of English.
 Bards & Sch.
 R.s”!!

 B(is gleefully set on D's course of action): Aye - I will lay no traps for applause! - of course, there are little things I would wish to alter - and perhaps some Stanzas of a buffooning/libellous cast, for I shall no longer be a shuttlecock for scoundrels, nor the lobby-lounger's lambast!

-B: Dallas, you have me convinced! - I grant you full copyright for the “Pilgrimage” - but I shall retain the copyright for my “Tales of an Atheinan Convent by Moonlight: A Vegetable Garden of Delight" (they shake hands)
+B: Dallas, you have me convinced! - I grant you full copyright for the “Pilgrimage” - but I shall retain the copyright for my “Tales of an Atheinan Convent by Moonlight: A Vegetable Garden of Delight"

 S: I will lay odds, Byron (raises lobster claw) - that publication will end all your troubles - monetarily, martially, matrimonially and anonimitily